adityadhiman-in/zerobite/README.md

-# FeedForward – Smart Food Donation & Sustainability Platform
+# ZeroBite - Zero Waste.
+Zero Hunger.

 ![alt text](img.png)

-FeedForward is a modern web prototype that connects individuals, restaurants, and stores with nearby communities to **donate surplus food**, reducing waste and increasing access to food.
+ZeroBite is a modern web prototype that connects individuals, restaurants, and stores with nearby communities to **donate surplus food**, reducing waste and increasing access to food.
 It also helps manage **non-edible waste** by converting it into compost and bone meal — fighting hunger while promoting sustainability. 🌱

 ---